 4. What You Say Can Be Used Against You

 The Miranda warning uses the term “anything” to indicate that everything has the potential to be evidence.
 Even when questions seem innocent, they are not.

 Facing a weapons charge is complex.
 Hiring a criminal defense law attorney is the smartest way to protect your rights and your future.

 For a free legal consultation with a weapons charges lawyer serving Long Beach, call (310) 928-9347

 You could face several serious weapons charges in Long Beach.
 Many of these are gun crimes that are tied to the use of firearms, including:

-All of these charges can lead to severe penalties.
-You can work on building a solid defense for your unique situation by contacting an experienced team of weapons crime lawyers who understand the complicated rules of California’s court system.
+You can work on building a solid defense for your unique situation by contacting an experienced team of Long Beach weapons crime lawyers who understand the complicated rules of California’s court system.

 Long Beach Area Gun Possession Crimes

 The state of California has several weapons charges that relate solely to the possession of a gun.
 These charges can be complicated and may be treated as felonies or misdemeanors.
 They do not typically apply to things like air guns, pellet guns, or BB guns.

 You could be charged with carrying a loaded firearm if you are holding a loaded gun that uses explosive propellants in a public area.
 You cannot be charged if you have a concealed carry permit, but otherwise you could face heavy fines or incarceration.